jpaquim/psycle/branches/psycle-1.8-bugfixes/psycle/doc/for-end-users/readme.txt

 It supports three ways to get sound: its own native format, the VST Plugin standard, and recorded .wav samples using the sampler machine.

+Notes are entered in patterns, where you can also use commands (plugin specific, or global), as well as automating parameters via the mcm and twk commands.
+These patterns are then organized in a linear sequence, which becomes the song order.

 Here some features of Psycle: